score-spec/score-compose/README.md

 # score-compose

-`score-compose` is an implementation of the Score Workload specification for [Docker compose](https://docs.docker.com/compose/).
+`score-compose` is an implementation of the Score Workload specification for [Docker compose](https://docs.docker.com/compose/). `score-compose` is a reference implementation for [Score](https://docs.score.dev/) and is used in many cases for local development.

+`score-compose` supports most aspects of the Score Workload specification and supports a powerful resource provisioning system for supplying and customising the dynamic configuration of attached services such as databases, queues, storage, and other network or storage APIs.

 ## ![Score](docs/images/logo.svg) Score overview